HarperDB/documentation/docs/developers/components/README.md

 ### Custom Component Configuration

-Any custom component **must** be configured with the `package` option enabled in order for Harper to load that component.
+Any custom component **must** be configured with the `package` option in order for Harper to load that component.
 When enabled, the name of package must match a dependency of the component.
 For example, to use the `@harperdb/nextjs` extension, it must first be included in **package.json**:

 ```json
 {